Head Leadership

 Jackie Ganter

 Jackie Ganter is graduate student in the Environment, Ecology, and Energy program at the University of North Carolina at Chapel Hill.
-She is currently studying the differences in space use of wild and rehabilitated sea turtles.
+She is currently studying the differences in space use of wild and rehabilitated sea turtles, as well as mammal community structure in coastal ghost forests.
 She also works with the Atlantic Marine Energy Center to investigate the potential interactions between marine energy and wildlife.
 When she is not studying, she enjoys hiking, kayaking, and rock climbing.

 Open Positions